thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Articles/DeclaringArguments.md

 If a default is not specified, the user must provide a value for that argument/option/flag or will receive an error that the value is missing.

 You must also always specify a default of `false` for a non-optional `Boolean` flag, as in the example above.
-This makes the behavior consistent with both normal Swift properties (which either must be explicitly initialized or optional to initialize a `struct`/`class` containing them) and the other property types.
+This makes the behavior consistent with both normal Codira properties (which either must be explicitly initialized or optional to initialize a `struct`/`class` containing them) and the other property types.

 ### Specifying a parsing strategy